-- Apply a common sense approach and judgement - deal with them quickly, fairly and consistently - provide effective protection for child/ren and support the person subject to the allegation - Complete a risk assessment and make a justifiable decision on whether that person should be temporarily relieved from duties deployed elsewhere whilst an investigation is undertaken

-12.5 Low level concerns are those concerns that do not meet the threshold for harm as detailed above but we always take them seriously.
+- Apply a common-sense approach and judgement - deal with them quickly, fairly and consistently - provide effective protection for child/ren and support the person subject to the allegation - Complete a risk assessment and make a justifiable decision on whether that person should be temporarily relieved from duties deployed elsewhere whilst an investigation is undertaken - 12.4 Low level concerns are those concerns that do not meet the threshold for harm as detailed above but we always take them seriously.
 They will be dealt with as all allegations/concerns in a timely and appropriate manner.
-Our management of low level concerns procedure is detailed within our staff code of conduct and disciplinary procedures place where the alleged incident took place, brief details of what happened, what was said and who was present.
-This record should be signed, dated and immediately passed on to the Head Teacher.
+Our management of low level concerns procedure is detailed within our Low Level Concern policy - 12.5 They will be recorded on separate file so these concerns can be monitored and patterns established.